-It is important for the debtor to show that he has a history of the contribution into the 401k or 403b prior to filing.
-The debtor cannot suddenly claim private school, charitable and retirement contributions the week before filing and have them allowed.
+It’s also important for the debtor to show that prior to filing, he has a history of contribution to the 401k or 403b.
+In other words, the debtor cannot suddenly claim private school, charitable, and retirement contributions the week before filing.

 Again, to protect these funds, you must start these plans earlier than later.
 Then, rather than losing all your income to creditors, you have a history prior to filing the bankruptcy of placing these funds into retirement accounts.